supervisely-ecosystem/tutorial-custom-benchmark/README.md

 # Custom Benchmark Integration Tutorial

-This is a source code repository for the tutorial on how to integrate a custom benchmark into the MLCommons Inference Benchmark suite.
+This is a source code repository for the tutorial on how to integrate a custom benchmark into the Supervisely.
 The tutorial is available [here](https://docs.supervisely.com/neural-networks/model-evaluation-benchmark/custom-benchmark).

 Screenshot of the resulting report we will implement in this tutorial: